-Examples of sources of mis-information are social media, various amateur blogs with vested interest in selling something or making money via advertising.
+Examples of sources of mis-information are social media, various amateur blogs who just don’t know any better.
 Examples of sources of dis-information are media outlets with vested political and business interests.
 Examples of sources of no-information are major global media outlets who focus on global events and don't cover events which are of great relevance to you but not of global relevance or don't suit their business interests.

 Throughout history, access to relevant and good information has been vital.
 In todays world, it is not any easier, or harder, and just as important.

 We live in an age where we are mis-informed, dis-informed, and also not informed.
 Add to this the information overload and information noise with a very week signal with relevant information.